mtyates/grimlock/README.md

        |                    |
        | N           +------+------+
      Value           | 1           | 1
-                  Schema         Value
+                    Type         Value
 ```

-Lastly, a __Codec__ can be used to parse and write the basic data types used in the values.
+Lastly, a __Codec__ can be used to parse, write and compare the data types used in the values.

 ```
   Value